0x5ubt13/qool-jekyll_step_by_step-loop/README.md

 ```

 ### 33) Adapt the _config.yml file
+You may change here to another whitelisted theme, which is more appealing to you.
+> $ vim _config.yml

-Do not believe the comments in the site template, if you are hosting on Github.
-You may also change here to another whitelisted theme, which is more appealing to you.
+> Important: Do not believe the comments in the site template regarding the URLs, if you are hosting on Github.

-#### For a user page
+#### For a user page with compiled code
 baseurl: "<project_name>" # the subpath of your site, e.g. /blog

 url: "" # the base hostname & protocol for your site, e.g. http:/

 #### For a project page
 baseurl: "" # the subpath of your site, e.g. /blog

 url: "" # the base hostname & protocol for your site, e.g. http:/

 ### 34) Build the site and commit
-With the Gemfile and bundler we need to adapt our build and serve commands
+With the Gemfile and bundler we need to adapt our build and serve commands.
 > $ bundle exec jekyll serve

 > $ git add .
+(The dot is needed)

 > $ git commit -m "source code"

-###  35) Move compiled code to new branch and commit
+###  35) Move the compiled code to a new branch root and commit
 #### Create new branch
+The branch name is not arbitrary.
+Use gh-pages.
 > $ git branch gh-pages

 #### Check out to new branch
+This will copy the snapshot from master branch into the new branch.
 > $ git checkout gh-pages

 #### Remove all files for this branch
 > $ git rm -rf .

 #### Retrieve .gitignore and activate _site folder
+Now we change the gitignore folder to make _site folder known to git and therefore visible for us in the new branch.
 > $ git checkout master -- .gitignore

+Remove the line _site.
 > vim .gitignore

 #### Input
 remove _site from .gitignore file